ikizir/HohhaDynamicXOR/README.md

   // SaltData is a 8 bytes uint8 array!
 IT IS NOT READ ONLY!
 IT WILL BE MANIPULATED BY THE FUNCTION! register uint32_t tt, M;
   register size_t t;
-  register uint8_t XORVal, LastPlainTextVal = 0, LastCipherTextVal = 0; // Last PLAINTEXT byte processed.
+  register uint32_t XORVal, LastPlainTextVal = 0, LastCipherTextVal; // Last PLAINTEXT byte processed.
 It will be an input parameter for the next encryption register uint64_t Checksum=0;
   register uint32_t BodyMask = GetBodyLen(K); // +1 because we will use this "Mersenne number" for & operation instead of modulus operation uint8_t Body[MAX_BODY_SIZE];